xcape-io/ArduinoProps/README.md

 ## 6. Advantages of Arduino Yun and Dragino Yun shield
-In escape room 2.0, props are usually powered by Arduino Yun or Arduino Mega 2560 + Dragino Yun shield (or Raspberry Pi) because they are cheap and appropriate for DIY projects.
+In escape room 2.0, prop are usually powered by Arduino Yun or Arduino Mega 2560 + Dragino Yun shield (or Raspberry Pi) because they are cheap and appropriate for DIY projects.

-***The advantage of Yun versus Ethernet/Wifi shields is that you can upload sketches remotely to the micro-controller during the whole props lifetime*** (no need to open boxes and break walls to plug an USB cable when a sketch modification is required).
+***The advantage of Yun versus Ethernet/Wifi shields is that you can upload sketches remotely to the micro-controller during the whole prop lifetime*** (no need to open boxes and break walls to plug an USB cable when a sketch modification is required).

 Arduino Mega 2560 + Dragino Yun shield offers much more memory and many more pins thann an Arduino Yun for same price.

 ## 7. Advantages of the *ArduinoProps library*
-You can build escape room 2.0 Arduino-based props just with Nick O'Leary PubSubClient library for MQTT.
+You can build escape room 2.0 Arduino-based prop just with Nick O'Leary PubSubClient library for MQTT.

 With *ArduinoProps library*:
-- create connected props quickly thanks to the application protocol and examples
+- create connected prop quickly thanks to the application protocol and examples
-- targetted for escape room props, *ArduinoProps library* can be used for any IoT project
+- targetted for escape room prop, *ArduinoProps library* can be used for any IoT project
 - re-use your code when creating new escape rooms
 - rely on *ArduinoProps library* robustness: for example, ***the library handles the Arduino Yun Bridge transfer size limitation by smartly splitting large messages (only) when necessary***.